 Upon graduation, students who have majored in mathematics will be able to relate a core of basic mathematical concepts, use a variety of problem solving strategies, construct and commmunicate valid mathematical arguments, apply mathematical skills to problems in other disciplines, and utilize multiple technological tools for solving problems.

 The use of technology is integrated throughout the mathematics curriculum via graphing calculators, computer algebra systems, and statistical tools.
 Software currently in use includes Derive 6, Geometer's Sketchpad, Minitab, and Microsoft Excel, all running in a Windows 7 environment.
-Beginning in the fall of 2011, new students have been issued iPad 2 tablets, and the mathematics programs encourage students to explore uses of this new technology both in and outside the classroom.
+Every student is also issued an iPad tablet, and the mathematics programs encourage students to explore uses of this new technology both inside and outside of the classroom.

 |National Council of Teachers of Mathematics (NCTM) →|

 |American Statistical Association (AMSTAT) →|